• Skip to primary navigation

 Best time to travel to Riviera Maya

-The Yucatán has a tropical climate with daytime temperatures rarely dipping below 25°C.
+The Yucatán enjoys a warm tropical climate, with daytime temperatures rarely dropping below 25°C, ensuring pleasant year-round conditions.

-When it comes to the weather though, the dry high season winter months of December to April are the best time to visit Cancun and its surrounding areas.
+When it comes to the weather, the dry/high season winter months of December to April are the best time to visit Cancun and surrounding areas.

 This is when there are calm skies and clear, more predictable seas making for the best snorkeling, diving, and fishing.
 See these tour ideas for more.